2014069138/Office-of-Public-Affairs-Website/README.md

 mockup website

 The user folder is where the mockup user webpages are settled.
-The scattered files are all for the mockup admin webpages.
+The admin folder is where the mockup admin webpages are settled.

+@devs
+Group 3:
+Jenrish Chan
+Peter Lee
+Yennah Daras